quailjs/quail/docs/tests/videosEmbeddedOrLinkedNeedCaptions.rst

 .. php:class:: videosEmbeddedOrLinkedNeedCaptions

-<p>Any video hosted or otherwise which is linked or embedded must have a caption.</p>
+Any video hosted or otherwise which is linked or embedded must have a caption.